Ahmed0Mukhtar/SE4GI_Project/README.md

 --BEFORE RUNNING THE SOFTWARE--
 1 - PgAdmin should be installed on your computer :
         Open PgAdmin, and create a new database.
-Add Postgis extention in it. (we recommend you to call it se4g)
+Add Postgis extention in it.

 2 - Python 3.9 should be installed in your environment, together with the following packages :
             geopandas,